 We lived in the same neighborhood but ended up meeting through our group of friends.
 A lot of the guys from the French Touch scene were just regular friends back then.
 I already knew Romain Tranchart from Modjo because we were both fans of guitar players like Steve Vai and Joe Satriani.
 Paul and I became familiar with each other through people like that, although I don’t remember the exact moment we met.
 His parents owned an office space where they ran a magazine, so we’d meet up in the back every night after school to watch movies and play heavy metal.
 We were around eighteen at that time.

 – You and Paul later formed The Buffalo Bunch.
-How that duo came about?
+How did that duo came about?

-It was a social thing.
-After high school, Paul and I had taken a year off and would meet in front of the video club every night to find a movie to watch, so after hanging out like that for a while, we eventually started making music together.
+It was a social thing; Paul and I had taken a year off after high school and would meet in front of the video club every night to find a movie to watch.
+After hanging out like that for a while, we eventually started making music together.
 We’d record rock music at each of our home studios, then pass around two cassette tapes with our recordings to see what people thought.
-Afterwards, we’d talk about the feedback when we met at the movie club.
+Then we’d talk about the feedback when we met at the movie club.
 Paul eventually said, “You should come to my studio.
 I have more hardware there that we could use “.
 So we did that.

 Paul had access to his brother’s sampler, the Roland S-760, which was a great-sounding machine, and he also had a little Mackie desk we could use for our mixes.
-We’d only recorded guitar, bass and drums until then, but when we started sampling drums from vinyl, it changed everything.
+We’d only recorded guitar, bass and drums until then, but everything changed when we started sampling drums from vinyl.
 With rock music, you have to produce the record manually from scratch, but with sample-based music we went from having nothing to having a nice-sounding production in no-time.
 But we had to teach ourselves how the gear worked because there weren’t any formal lessons for that; school was for “real engineers” with big consoles and expensive hardware, which we didn’t have.
 The first songs we recorded were literally sung word for word.
-Instead of just singing, “This is who we are “, we’d first record, “This is “, then punch in, “who we “, and finally, “are ” ; it was so unmusical (laughs).
+Instead of just singing, “This is who we are “, we’d first record, “This is “, then punch in, “who we “, and finally, “are ” .
+It was so unmusical (laughs).
 Looking back, I can’t imagine how we made it work.

 To be honest, that’s exactly what happened.
-Thomas already had two releases on Roulé: Roy Davis Jr’s “Rock Shock“ and Stardust’s “Music Sounds Better With You“.
-At the time, he wasn’t sure if the Stardust track was good or not.
+Thomas already had two releases on his main label, Roulé, which were Roy Davis Jr’s “Rock Shock“ and Stardust’s “Music Sounds Better With You“, but he wasn’t sure if the Stardust track was any good.
 When he played it for people, they’d say, “This is gonna be a hit!
-Great job! “, but Thomas was like, “But what if it sounds like an Italo-Disco track?
+Great job! “, but Thomas was like, “What if it sounds like an Italo-Disco track?
 Nobody wants to hear that… “.
-Because of that uncertainty, he didn’t want to release three tracks on Roulé all at once that all sounded different.
-So he said to me and Paul, “I’ll make another sub-label for your EP “.
+Because of that uncertainty, he didn’t want to release three different-sounding tracks on Roulé all at once, so he said to me and Paul, “I’ll make another sub-label for your EP “.